frnmst/automated-tasks/README.md

 ### Script

 The `./prepare_environment.py` script outputs a shell script based on the content of the `./metadata.yaml` file.
-You can save its output like this:
+You can save its output like this

     $ ./prepare_environment.py prepare_environment.conf > deploy.sh

+Once you have checked the file you can run it like this

+    # chmod +x ./deploy.sh && ./deploy.sh

 #### Shell